The Future of Online Cryptocurrency Advertising

 Facebook was the first to start the crypto ad ban in February**.
 Google and Twitter have recently followed in Facebook’s footsteps and announced that they will begin banning crypto-related ads, with Twitter taking action now and Google starting in June 2018.
 Even Snapchat is regulating crypto ads.
 Unlike the other companies, Snapchat will only be banning ads related to Initial Coin Offering (ICO), allowing more general crypto ads to still appear.

 With the largest ad company and most prominent social media companies banning cryptocurrency advertisements, where should these businesses turn?

 **In late June, Facebook reversed their decision on cryptocurrency advertising ban.

 Bing, the second largest search network after Google, should be the first place crypto companies turn to continue advertising their businesses.
 Although Microsoft is currently evaluating its position on cryptocurrency, the company has yet to give any indication it’s banning crypto-related ads.
-Through Bing Advertising, you can advertise your company similarly to how you would on Google through search, display, and video ads.
+Through Bing PPC Advertising, you can advertise your company similarly to how you would on Google through search, display, and video ads.

 Apple App Store

 For cryptocurrency businesses that are app-based or have an app, the App Store is a great place to advertise.
 In-App Search Ads help consumers discover apps on iPhones and iPads.
 By investing in these In-App Search Ads, your crypto app will be more searchable and easier for consumers to find.